ADULIS-SEC-dev/ADULIS-SEC-dev/README.md

 ---
 ## About Us
 * ADULIS® SECURITIES is a startup specializing in software-powered ventures aiming to build ecosystems of Intelligent (AI across different systems), Digital (Bringing the digital and real worlds together) and Mesh (Connecting people and things together) technologies, leveraging high-level research and innovation to provide cost-effective and modern solutions for businesses and consumers across a wide range of industries.
+* We are currently setting up our IP in Ethiopia 🇪🇹, and offering demos for a few of our software suites in the FinTech and Cybersecurity industries (with plans to expand beyond).

 ---
 ## Contact Us